t4rra/adobe-sucks-scrotum/README.md

 # Adobe Sucks Scrotum
-A.S.S., a website for alternatives to popular Adobe software.
+ASS, a website for alternatives to popular Adobe software.

 ## Got a free alternative?
 Please check the website and existing issues, and if your alternative isn't listed, open up an issue with the template and replace text in [brackets].